tiagopog/smart_rspec/README.md

 ### Macros

- To start using SmartRspec's macros in your spec file, you will just need to define a valid `subject`.
+You will just need to define a valid `subject` to start using SmartRspec's macros in your spec file.

 #### has_attributes